anu2803/Spotify-clone/README.md

 # Spotify-clone
 Create a spotify clone, using html, css and javascript.
-You can play , pause , previous and choose a nothert song from the list avalaible
+You can play , pause , previous and choose another song from the list available